The golden rules

 - A road bike - a mountain bike or street bike will struggle to stay with its skinny-tyre friends

 In Qatar, your enemy is the wind and your ride buddies are your weapon.
 Use them.

 - Follow the instructions of ride captains and learn from the experienced riders

 - Learn about how to ride in a group and how a group works in an echelon.
+Find out how the lead is switched from the ride leader or other experienced group members.
 The internet is full of advice but here is a good start.